benhoyt/cdnupload/README.rst

 Overview
 ========

 cdnupload is primarily a **command-line tool** that uploads your site’s static files to a CDN (well, really the CDN’s origin server).
 It optionally generates a JSON “key mapping” that maps file paths to destination keys.
 A destination key is a file path with a hash in it based on the file’s contents.
-This allows you to set up the CDN to cache your static files aggresively, with an essentially infinite expiry time (max age).
+This allows you to set up the CDN to cache your static files aggressively, with an essentially infinite expiry time (max age).

 (For a brief introduction to what a CDN is and why you might want to use one, `see the CDN section of this document. <#why-should-i-use-a-cdn>`_)